ovh/docs/pages/account/customer/iam-policy-ui/guide.en-gb.md

 For example, we can create a policy to give to a user called John, for a VPS, access to the action "reboot".

-**This guide explains in detail how these policies can be declared using the OVHcloud API, and how to list the identities, resources and actions available for them.**
+**This guide explains in detail how these policies can be declared using the OVHcloud Control Panel, and how to list the identities, resources and actions available for them.**

 ![IAM Policies](images/iam_policies.png){.thumbnail}